selinyuksel/selinyuksel/README.md

 on how the Player must match their targets.
 </li>
 <li>
-This game is being made as a group project with Maya Prebish and Janelle Chen
+This game was made as a group project with Maya Prebish and Janelle Chen
 </li>
 <li>
   Prototype: https://yamsy.itch.io/love-and-zombies-prototype